hcorona-zz/recsys-101-workshop/README.md

-This is the repo for a recommender systems interactive session (or hacknight).
+This is the repo for a recommender systems interactive session (or hackworkshop).
 Here you will find all the relevant resources, as well as the code that will be used.

-The goal of the hacknight is to introduce people to recommender sytems, build your own recommender system and evaluate it by generating recommendations for you and other attendees.
+The goal of the hackworkshop is to introduce people to recommender sytems, build your own recommender system and evaluate it by generating recommendations for you and other attendees.

-The code supports a hacknight, which should be a relaxed and interactive environments, with people helping you to go through the examples.
+The code supports a hackworkshop, which should be a relaxed and interactive environments, with people helping you to go through the examples.
 If you want, you can join a friend and code together.

-### Hacknight
+### Hackwokrshop suggested times
-* 15:00 - 15:30 presentation (introduction to Recommender Systems)
+* 30 mins: presentation (introduction to Recommender Systems)
-* 15:30 - 17:00 hacking! :collision:
+* 1h 30 mins: hacking! :collision:
-* 17:00 - 17:30 wrap up, questions, show and tell
+* 30 mins:  wrap up, questions, show and tell

 ### Before the session: